Celebrity: Entrepreneurship and endorsements

-In addition to various endorsements, some celebrities have been involved with some business and investment-related ventures also include: and toddler related items, sports team ownership, fashion retailing, establishments such as restaurants, cafes, hotels, and casinos, movie theaters, advertising and event planning, management-related ventures such as sports management, financial services, model management, and talent management, record labels, film production, television production, publishing such as book and music publishing, massage therapy, salons, health and fitness, and real estate.
+In addition to these, some celebrities have been involved with some business and investment-related ventures also include: sports team ownership, fashion retailing, establishments such as restaurants, cafes, hotels, and casinos, movie theaters, advertising and event planning, management-related ventures such as sports management, financial services, model management, and talent management, record labels, film production, television production, publishing books and music, massage therapy, salons, health and fitness, and real estate.

 Although some celebrities have achieved additional financial success from various business ventures, the vast majority of celebrities are not successful businesspeople and still rely on salaried labored wages to earn a living.
-Most businesses and investments are well known to have a 90 to 95 percent failure rate within the first five years of operation.
 Not all celebrities eventually succeed with their businesses and other related side ventures.
 Some celebrities either went broke or filed for bankruptcy as a result of dabbling with such side businesses or endorsements.
-Though some might question such validity since celebrities themselves are already well known, have mass appeal, and are well exposed to the general public.
-The average entrepreneur who is not well known and reputable to the general public does not the same marketing flexibility and status-quo as most celebrities allow and have.
-Therefore, compared to the average person who starts a business, celebrities already have all the cards and odds stacked in their favor.
-This means they can have an unfair advantage to expose their business ventures and endorsements and can easily capture a more significant amount of market share than the average entrepreneur.